intltechventures/Lab.Architecture/Diagrams/README.md

 The unqiue dynamics (and constraints) at play within your organization will often severely limit your choices.

-This document is intended as a placeholder to collect and organize notes on a broad range of possible solutions. **It is not intended to be exhaustive, only illustrative.**
+This document is intended as a placeholder to collect and organize notes on a broad range of possible solutions.
+**It is not intended to be exhaustive, only illustrative.**

 _Caveat Emptor_ is still sound advice.
 Your own **Due Diligence** is always necessary.

 ## Possible Diagram Notation Conventions To Consider

 In almost every organization, I have found either no formal standard/guidiance on diagram notation conventions, or lax adoption of any.
-This creatie wide variations & divergence (at best), and potential chaos (at worst).
+This tends to create an environment for a wide range of variations (at best), and potential chaos (at worst).
 It also hinders effective communication, precision, accuracy, and reuse.

 The following are just _some suggested ideas_ to stimulate discussion with in organization, and reflect some of my own personal thoughts/preferences.